 The accounting standard setters and other regulatory bodies periodically change the financial accounting and reporting standards that govern the preparation of the Issuer's consolidated financial statements.
-For example, IFRS 9 was adopted as of January 1, 2018, establishing a new impairment model of expected loss and make changes to the classification and measurement requirements for financial assets and liabilities.
-In addition, the Issuer adopted IFRS 16 as of January 1, 2019, requiring new standards for recognition, measurement, presentation and disclosure of leases.
+For example, the Issuer adopted IFRS 16 as of January 1, 2019, requiring new standards for recognition, measurement, presentation and disclosure of leases.
 This led to approximately Ch\$154,284 million of assets for the right of use and lease liabilities for the same amount as of the date of adoption of IFRS 16.
 Changes made to accounting standards can materially impact how the Issuer records and reports its financial condition and results of operations, as well as affect the calculation of the Issuer's capital ratios.
 In some cases, the Issuer could be required to apply a new or revised standard retroactively, resulting in the restatement of prior period financial statements.
-Various amendments were made to financial and accounting standards in 2020 for implementation in future periods without an impact in 2020.
+Various amendments were made to financial and accounting standards in 2020 and 2021 for implementation in future periods without an impact in 2021.
 The Issuer's management is still evaluating the potential impact of these new standards.
 For further information about developments in financial accounting and reporting standards, see Note 1 to the Issuer's Audited Consolidated Financial Statements.